What Are The Uses Of New Ball In Test Cricket

 At the start of a new inning in Test Cricket, the Umpires give a new ball in test cricket to the bowling side.
 After 80 overs of the innings are completed, the bowling side can ask for a new ball.
 On the other hand, if they think the old ball is beneficial, they can continue with it.

-Does a New Ball Make a Cricket Test Match?
+Does a New Ball Make a Difference in a Cricket Test Match?

 ‘In Test cricket, the fielding side may request a new ball after it has been in use for 80 overs.